Small Gradient Norm Regret for Online Convex Optimization: Small gradient norm regret in online convex optimization

 \Cref{prop:connection} shows that small $L^\star$ regret implies small $G^\star$ regret, but the converse may not hold.
 Moreover, the $G^\star$ (or $L^\star$) regret and the gradient variation bound cannot imply each other.
-The remainder of this paper focuses on the $L^\star$ and $G^\star$ regret.
+The rest of this paper focuses on the $L^\star$ and $G^\star$ regret.
 Below are examples where the $G^\star$ regret can be substantially smaller than $L^\star$.
+They all satisfy $\inf \ell_t = 0$, and we drop $\inf \ell_t$ for brevity.